 The Great Outdoors

 Amelia Island is a nature lover’s paradise with pristine white beaches, maritime forests, and marshlands.
-In the area there are four major state parks, including Fort Clinch State Park, as well as Cumberland Island National Park that offer a range of hiking and cycling paths, shelling, and bird watching.
-World class golf courses, eco-tours, horseback riding, backwater, and deep sea fishing are all available to Amelia Island visitors.
+You can find plenty of outdoor activities on Amelia Island!
+There are four major state parks in the area, including Fort Clinch State Park, as well as Cumberland Island National Park.
+They offer hiking, cycling paths, shelling, bird watching, and more!
+You can also expect to find world-class golf courses, eco-tours, horseback riding, backwater, and deep-sea fishing are all available to Amelia Island visitors.

-Amelia Island is a shopper’s paradise, with shops ranging from the eclectic to the elegant to the sublime.
-The Island has antique malls, a bevy of fashionable women’s boutiques, and many small owner-operated specialty shops, which feature designer quality articles reflecting the Island’s history and the influence of the sea on the artists and craftsmen from whose imagination they sprang.
+Amelia Island shopping is yet another thing that makes the area wonderfully unique.
+With shops ranging from the eclectic to the elegant to the sublime, there truly is something for everyone to love.
+The Island has antique malls, a bevy of fashionable women’s boutiques, and many small owner-operated specialty shops.
+These often feature designer quality articles that reflect the Island’s history.
+Many of the artists and artisans find their inspiration from the sea, which makes the items perfect momentoes to carry a piece of Amelia Island with you.

-Amelia Island is home to many artists, some of whose studios are open to the Island’s guests, and whose works are available at many of the shops which line Centre Street in Fernandina Beach.
-Along with numerous individual galleries we have the Amelia Island Art Association Gallery representing over 150 artists.
-On the second Saturday of each month the galleries are open late for the Artrageous Artwalk where visitors can enjoy the various types of art that each gallery has to offer and meet the artists.
+Amelia Island is home to many artists, some of whose studios are open to the Island’s guests, and whose works are available at many of the shops on Centre Street.
+You’ll have no problem finding beautiful art galleries on Amelia Island to enjoy for an afternoon.
+Something might even catch your eye enough to take it home!
+Along with numerous individual galleries, we have the Amelia Island Art Association Gallery that represents over 150 artists.
+On the second Saturday of each month, the galleries are open late for the Artrageous Artwalk.
+Visitors can enjoy the various types of art that each gallery has to offer and even meet the artists!
+It’s always an affair you won’t want to miss.

 Bars and Nightlife

-Several of the local watering holes offer live music program throughout the week.
-The Green Turtle Tavern and Patio Place both feature live music on a regular basis.
-Many of the restaurants will have musicians playing on their outdoor patios during the dinner hours.
-Walk our streets with your ears open and you’ll be certain to find some music that will get your toes tapping.
+Although our island is a place of relaxation, there are plenty of opportunities to experience the exciting nightlife on Amelia Island!
+Several of the local watering holes offer live music programs throughout the week.
+The Green Turtle Tavern and Patio Place both feature live music regularly.
+Additionally, many of Amelia Island’s restaurants will have musicians playing on their outdoor patios during the dinner hours.
+Walk through the streets with your ears open, and you’ll be sure to find some music that will get your toes tapping.

 Something for Everyone

-Looking for a massage or facial?
-Nails or toes need some polish?
-Try The Bearded Lady Salon and Coastal Massage located 2 blocks from the inn at the corner of Beech Street and South 9th Street.
-Fresh fruits and vegetables or some homemade pasta?
-The Farmer’s Market, one block from the inn, held every Saturday morning has those items and many more.
-If you need to cool off after a day at the beach you can visit Fernandina’s Fantastic Fudge for some homemade ice cream or go to the oldest operating saloon in Florida, the Palace Saloon for a Pirate’s Punch.
-There truly is something for everyone in our downtown
+If you need to cool off after a day at the beach, you can visit Fernandina’s Fantastic Fudge for some homemade ice cream or go to the oldest operating saloon in Florida, the Palace Saloon for a Pirate’s Punch.
+There truly is something for everyone in our downtown.